noahehall/theBookOfNoah/0current/aws/rds.md

 - RDS: web service to setup, operate and scale a relational database in the AWS cloud
   - managed db service: responsibile for most managmeent tasks

+  - limitations
+    - up to 40 postgresql db instances
+    - storage limits (see storage link)
+    - max connections: rds requires 3 connections for system maintenance
+      - if you set a value for user connections, always `add 3` to account for rds system management connections

   - use cases
     - cost-efficient, resizable capacity for industry standard relation db
     - manages common admin tasks